 Since its inception, digital marketing has always been about finding an edge to reach the right audience.
 It’s a fast-moving industry with new platforms arriving seemingly every day and bringing new strategic possibilities along with them.

 Often the competitive edge in digital marketing comes from having a forward-thinking marketer who can stay on top of trends and provide context to new platforms, channels, and tactics.
 Increasingly though, that edge can be achieved through inhuman means—marketing automation.

 1) The Advance of Technology for Buying and Selling

 One of the emerging automation techniques is programmatic marketing.
 Many intricate pieces make up programmatic marketing, but it boils down to using data, algorithms, and machine learning to optimize digital advertising.

 If that’s still confusing, you can check out how Smart Insights pros define the programmatic process.

-With the definition out of the way, let’s jump into how programmatic is helping to move digital marketing forward.
+Let’s jump into how programmatic is helping to move digital marketing forward with the definition out of the way.

 2) Digital Marketing Allows for Precise Target